neu-se/CS4530-Fall-2024/Assignments/demo-sec1258.md

 # Specifications for Live Demos / Presentations (Sections 1, 2, 5, & 8 - Prof. Bhutta)

-Each group will present a live demo to show the feature that they have added to Covey.Town for the final project.
+Each group will present a live demo to show the feature that they have added for the final project.
 The schedule of these demos will be discussed/finalized during the lecture.
 You will have 6 minutes maximum (5 minutes to setup and present.
 1 minute for questions and everything else).
 You will lose points if your demo goes over 6 minutes.
 Please rehearse it and time yourself (best to keep it to 5 minutes or less).
 Please note:
 - The demo MUST be from hosted website, NOT from localhost.
 - Attendance is REQUIRED for these demos.
 Please email the instructor if you have extenuating circumstances